Pocketpills

 Iron deficiency anemia is almost seen in 20% of the women.
 Iron moves in the blood attached to a protein and a reduced binding is responsible for low iron levels.
 Birth control pills improve the iron-binding capacity and thus help in managing iron deficiency.

 Besides, women with heavy periods are at an increased risk of iron deficiency.
-As birth pills improve hormonal levels and manage menstrual blood flow, it improves iron levels in the body.
+As birth pills improve hormonal levels and manage menstrual blood flow, they improve iron levels in the body.

 Birth control pills are thus an excellent contraceptive choice for women with iron deficiency anemia.